ogcio/feature-flags-ssr-demo/README.md

 # Feature-Flags Demo Application

-This application showcases the usage of feature flags for different backends.
+This application showcases the usage of feature flags with different backends.
 The application uses the following backends to manage feature flags:

 - [Unleash](https://getunleash.io/)
 - [FeatBit](https://www.featbit.co/)
 - [Flagsmith](https://flagsmith.com/)
 - [GrowthBook](https://www.growthbook.io/)

+Note: [Flipt](https://docs.flipt.io/) has also been considered but at the moment [it does not provide](https://github.com/flipt-io/flipt-client-sdks/issues/345) with a React Native client.

 Get started: